Subject | Course | Title | |

 USOE Course Alignment:

-Instructor Qualifications Master’s degree in English, Writing Studies, or Education (with an English endorsement), or a closely-related field AND Experience teaching college-level writing OR several years of experience teaching writing at the secondary level (also considering additional graduate courses taken, attendance at writing workshops, professional development, etc.) Required Documentation that Must Be Uploaded to MyCE
+Instructor Qualifications Master’s degree in English, Writing Studies, or Education (with a clear English emphasis), or a closely related field AND Required Documentation that Must Be Uploaded to MyCE

 |